notnullgames/mdif/example.md

 > *{{player.name}}* Yeh?

 > *konsumer* Yep.
 So, here's the deal: I will give you this sword, but you have to promise to not hit me with it.

-Sound good?
+> *konsumer* Sound good?

 - [what?](#thats_my_name)
 - [ok, deal.](#take_sword)